loganov/chef-repo/docs/fedora_centos_install.md

 Tasks
 -----
 1.)
 Create Kickstart file.
 2.)
-Create a set of recipes that can be used on RHEL and Debian.
+Create a set of recipes that can be used on RHEL and Debian. -> Written in new Resource/Provider 3.)
+Add custom packages to mirror for:
-3.)
+* VLC
+4.)
+Automated build via Jenkins, to generate golden ISOs.

 Kickstart (ks.cfg)
   *Optional - modded image, to have chef-client